Kozea/tinycss2/docs/contribute.rst

 -----

 Tests are stored in the ``tests`` folder at the top of the repository.
-They use the `pytest`_ library.
+They use the pytest_ library.

 You can launch tests (with code coverage and lint) using the following command::

-  venv/bin/python -m pytest --flake8 --isort --cov=tinycss2 --cov=tests
+  venv/bin/python -m pytest

 .. _pytest: https://docs.pytest.org/